inaciose/z80asm/rc2014sdcard/README.md

 Still stick at 3rd, and not forseen changes

 # todo
+- on copy and rename commands, check if dst file exists, and check if is dir, if is dir dont copy
 - make load quickier, (done a litle bit).
 - make save quickier
 - make it smaller (remove some push and pops of hl and de ???)